The Red Centre Way6-day itinerary

 Day 3: Explore Kings Canyon

-Kings Canyon is only minutes from the resort and offers hiking suitable for all levels.
-The Rim Walk is a 3 hour adventure across 100m-high sandstone walls and ancient palm-filled crevices with stunning views of the arid surrounds.
+Kings Canyon is only minutes to drive from the resort and offers hiking and walking options suitable for all levels.
+The Rim Walk is a 3-hour adventure across 100m-high sandstone walls and ancient palm-filled crevices with stunning views of the arid surrounds.
 For those looking for a more relaxed option, the Kings Creek walk provides equally breathtaking views from the canyon floor.